 Lulu Merle Johnson’s story is a powerful tale of triumph.
 In 1941, Johnson received a Ph.D. in American history from the University of Iowa, becoming the first African American woman in the state of Iowa to earn a doctorate.
 She also was among the first African American women to earn a Ph.D. in history in the United States.

 The Graduate College is recognizing Johnson for her historic accomplishment by naming the Lulu Merle Johnson Fellowship in her honor.
-This annual recruitment fellowship will fund underrepresented minority Ph.D. students starting in fall 2018.
+This annual recruitment fellowship funds underrepresented minority Ph.D. students.

 “I feel strongly in her accomplishment and it is great for her to be recognized,” says Sonya Jackson, Lulu Merle Johnson’s great niece.
 “She was a tremendous person and leader.
 She was a trailblazer and her story needs to be told.”